file-format/Docs/en/image/JFIF.md

 lastmod: 2021-21-01
 ---

-## What is a JFIF file? ##
+## What is a JFIF file?

 JFIF (JPEG File Interchange Format (JFIF)) is an image format file that uses the .jfif extension.
 JFIF builds over JIF (JPEG Interchange Format) by reducing complexity and solving its limitations.

-## Brief History of JFIF File Format ##
+## Brief History of JFIF

 JFIF document development was led by Eric Hamilton and an agreement on the first version was established in late 1991.
 Version 1.02 was published on September 7, 1992.
 RFC 2046 specified that the JFIF format is used to transmit JPEG images over the internet.
 JFIF was published by ECMA in 2009 and was standardized by ITU-T in 2011 as its Recommendation T.871 and by ISO/IEC in 2013 as ISO/IEC 10918-5

-## JFIF Design ##

-JFIF allows multiple components like Y, Cb, Cr, to have different resolutions but their alignment is not defined.
-Unlike JPEG, JFIF can provide resolution and aspect ratio information.
-JFIF also defines the color model to be used.

 ## JFIF File Format ##

 A JFIF file consists of a sequence of markers as defined in part 1 of the JPEG Standard.
 Each marker consists of two bytes (FF followed by a byte that specifies the type of marker).
 Markers can either be stand-alone or indicate the start of a marker segment.

+JFIF allows multiple components like Y, Cb, Cr, to have different resolutions but their alignment is not defined.
+Unlike JPEG, JFIF can provide resolution and aspect ratio information.
+JFIF also defines the color model to be used.

 ### File Structure ##